Other spellings: Itzikovitz, Itsykovich, Ichikovitz, Ichikovich, Itzikowitz, Echikovitz,

 DOCUMENT Roy Kovitz draft card (1917)

 PHOTO Roy Kovitz and Clara Krell wedding (1926)

 PHOTO Roy Kovitz and his wife Clara

-PHOTO Roy with two brothers, his mother, and other relatives in Selkirk, Manitoba, Canada
+PHOTO Roy with two brothers, his mother, his older son, and other relatives in Selkirk, Manitoba, Canada

 - The two children of Roy Kovitz and Clara Krell:

 - Philip (Shraga Menachem) Kovitz was born in New York in 1927.
 He married and had one daughter.
 Philip died in New York in 2008.

 PHOTO Philip as a boy, visiting relatives in Selkirk, Manitoba, Canada